 Note The instructions that follow refer to an installation components directory, which is the directory to which the deliverable file via electronic software delivery was downloaded and decompressed.

-Electronic Software Delivery Installation for Data Server
+Electronic Product Delivery Installation

 Note You must have an Internet connection and an Internet browser installed to proceed with this method of installation.